 - Standardization of service and support, which can be built around the needs of employees rather than the disparate service providers.

-Customer service/support is the most common recipient of shared service management capabilities at 73.5% of the organizations with in-flight ESM strategies.
+Customer service/support is the most common recipient of shared service management capabilities at 73.5% of the organizations with in-flight enterprise service management strategies.
 However, one of the most common early use cases for enterprise service management spans business functions – employee onboarding.
 This complex business activity might involve:

 - The gathering of employee data by HR